 Keep it Aligned for REsults (KARE)

-The KARE principle – Keep It Aligned for REsults will help tremendously in getting the desired end results including keeping people and their loved ones safe and decreasing property damage.
+The KARE principle – Keep It Aligned for REsults will help tremendously in getting the desired end results, including keeping people and their loved ones safe and decreasing property damage.
 While developing an EWS, keeping the goals in mind throughout the process is paramount for the outcome to be robust, successfully oriented and interconnected.
 As partners, a shared and aligned vision can bring, and keep, everyone together to create and sustain an effective set of plans.
 For example, having an initial gathering with disaster risk reduction managers; meteorological, hydrological, and climatological forecasters; politicians; faith-based community organizers; village elders; Red Cross/Red Crescent representatives; first responders; disaster recovery experts; and other community leaders focussed on meeting, greeting, and getting to know one another while brainstorming a vision leads everyone on the road to success.
 A modest vision is all that is needed, such as, “everyone in harm’s way receives timely warnings, reacts to save lives and livelihoods, and obtains necessary supplies for recovery”.

 Keep it Simple for Success (KISS)